 Can you tell me a little bit about your background and what drew you to teaching at UNE Online?

 I have been teaching and consulting in biology, microbiology and genetics courses for universities, colleges, and community colleges for more than 27 years now.
 I initially got involved at UNE when I was asked by professors at the medical school to design a Microbiology course with a lab for the online program.

 What do you teach right now?

-Right now I teach the two online courses that I designed for UNE – Microbiology for the Health Profession (BIOL 1020), and Genetics (BIOL 1040).
+Right now I teach the one online course that I designed for UNE – Microbiology for the Health Profession (BIOL 1020).
+I also designed the Genetics (BIOL 1040) course.
 Each course provides thorough coverage of its subject with lab topics reinforcing the lecture material.

-What is your favorite aspect of the courses you teach?
+What is your favorite aspect of the Microbiology course you teach?

 My students are able to express themselves and talk about the science that they have learned throughout the course on our discussion boards.
 The discussion topics connect our course content to current research and events in the field, and students are encouraged to identify and critique scientific issues relating to society or ethics.

 In your teaching, how do you foster a sense of community among your online students?

 The students naturally foster a sense of community through their online discussion board posts.
 The subjects are topical and compelling enough that, although the course syllabus requires just three responses, most students continue the conversation with their peers for many more responses beyond this number.
 I find that my students bring their varied experiences and knowledge to their discussion board conversations, which in turn broadens and deepens the exchanges between the students.

 How do you feel that you prepare your students for life after finishing these classes?